hnen/NumberClassifier/doc/manual.md

 #### Note about parameters

 You can tweak some hyper parameters while the training is running.
-While this can be useful to observe effects of hyper parameter in real-time, there are few gotchas that may result in incorrect results or crashes:
+While this can be useful to observe effects of hyper parameter in real-time(this was an accidental "feature"), there are few gotchas that may result in incorrect results or crashes:
  - Don't reduce number of passes during training (i.e. don't decrease epoch or learning rate array size)
  - Only the latest active parameters are written in train-stats.csv - changes during training are not kept track of.